itsjunetime/smserver/README.md

 - [ ] Allow the server to run in the background - This has somewhat been implemented.
 - [ ] Search through messages from browser

+### Dependencies
+- libsmserver, the tweak which allows sending texts with this app.
+You can get it from [here](https://github.com/iandwelker/libsmserver).

 ## To Install
 This is definitely still in Beta stages; there are still issues and many features that need to be implemented.
 However, if you do want to test it or use it for the time being, the steps are pretty simple:

 1. Clone this repository
+2. Get [libsmserver](http://github.com/iandwelker/libsmserver), install the deb under `packages` or build it yourself.
 2. cd into the directory where the podfile is installed
 3. If cocoapods are not installed, run 'sudo gem install cocoapods'
 4. Run 'pod intall'